 Browse Items (19 total)

-Remarks of the President on signing proclamation
+Remarks of the President .png

 This is a typed government document featuring the impromptu remarks made by President Dwight Eisenhower regarding Hawaii becoming the 50th U.S State.
 The remarks are captured by James C. Hagerty, serving Press Secretary to the President and made on…